 In the root of the neck, the internal jugular (IJV) and subclavian veins unite t...

-The brachioradial artery, also know as a high origin of the radial artery, represents an anatomical variant of the arterial branching pattern of the upper limb 1,2.
+The brachioradial artery, also known as a high origin of the radial artery, represents an anatomical variant of the arterial branching pattern of the upper limb 1,2.
 It represents an artery originating proximal to the cubital fossa that will go on to form the radial artery.
-The brachioradial arte...
+The brachioradial art...

-Brachioradialis is a flexor at the elbow and works with biceps brachii and brachialis.
+Brachioradialis muscle is a flexor at the elbow and works with biceps brachii and brachialis muscles.
 It is located in the superficial layer of the posterior compartment of the forearm and is particularly useful in elbow stabilization.

 The bracket sign of the pars marginalis, also known as the pars bracket sign, refers to the appearances of the superior most extent of the pars marginalis of the cingulate sulcus on axial imaging.
 It forms two roughly symmetric brackets, open anteriorly.
 The next sulcus anteriorly is the central...

 The brain is the vital neurological organ composed of:

 The brain is housed in the skull and bathed in cerebrospinal fluid.
 It is continuous with the cervical spinal cord at the cervicomedullary junction.